 Once that is done, I then piped tiny ‘exclamation patterns’ on both the top and bottom of the lace.

-I then repeated the ‘fleur-de-lis’ patterns in the centre of the lace, running from one end to the other.
+I then repeated the ‘fleur-de-lis’ patterns in the center of the lace, running from one end to the other.
 Notice that the patterns are piped in sets of two, with each pattern facing the opposite direction.

 And the lace is ready.